MyNameIsTakenOMG/aws-solution-architect-associate/README.md

    - cannot be in the state of hibernate more than **60 days**
    - available for **on-demand, spot** instance
 ## EC2 Instance Storage
+ - EBS Volume: An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run.
+It allows your instances to persist data, even after their termination(Root EBS will be terminated by default, can be turned off).
+It is bound to a specific availability zone(**AZ**).
+To move around, we need snapshot.
+ - EBS – Delete on Termination attribute: by default, root EBS will be deleted, any other EBS will be kept.
+The behaviour of both types of EBS can be modified via console or CLI.
+ - EBS Snapshots: Make a backup (snapshot) of your EBS volume at a point in time.
+Not necessary to detach volume to do snapshot, but recommended.
+Can copy snapshots across AZ or Region
+ - EBS Snapshots Features:
+   - EBS Snapshot Archive: 75% cheaper than normal snapshot.
+Takes within 24 to 72 hours for restoring the archive
+   - Recycle Bin for EBS Snapshots: Setup rules to retain deleted snapshots so you can recover them after an accidental deletion.
+Specify retention (from 1 day to 1 year)
+   - Fast Snapshot Restore (FSR): Force full initialization of snapshot to have no latency on the first use ($$$)
+ - AMI Overview (Amazon Machine Image)
+   - AMI are a customization of an EC2 instance
+   - AMI are built for a specific region (and can be copied across regions):
+     - Faster boot / configuration time because all your software is pre-packaged
+     - You add your own software, configuration, operating system, monitoring…
+   - You can launch EC2 instances from: A Public AMI(AWS provided), Your own AMI(you make and maintain them yourself), An AWS Marketplace AMI: an AMI someone else made (and potentially sells)
+ - AMI Process (from an EC2 instance)
+   - Start an EC2 instance and customize it
+   - Stop the instance (for data integrity)
+   - Build an AMI – this will also create EBS snapshots(behind the scenes)
+   - Launch instances from other AMIs
+ - EC2 Instance Store
+   - EBS volumes are network drives with good but “limited” performance
+   - If you need a **high-performance hardware disk**, use EC2 Instance Store
+   - great I/O, EC2 Instance Store lose their storage if they’re stopped (ephemeral).
+Good for buffer / cache / scratch data / temporary content.Risk of data loss if hardware fails.
+Backups and Replication are your responsibility.
+ - EBS Volume Types
+   - EBS Volumes come in 6 types
+     - gp2 / gp3 (SSD): General purpose SSD volume that balances price and performance for a wide variety of workloads
+       - use case: 1GB--16TB, gp3: baseline (3000I/O, 125MB/s), up to 16000I/O, 1000MB/s independently. gp2: burst to 3000I/O, size and I/O linked, max 16000I/O
+     - io1 / io2 (SSD): Highest-performance SSD volume for mission-critical low-latency or high-throughput workloads
+       - use case: more than 16000I/O, Great for databases workloads (sensitive to storage perf and consistency), io1/io2 (4 GiB - 16 TiB): size and I/O independent, max 64000I/O for Nitro & 32000 for other. io2 Block Express (4 GiB – 64 TiB):Sub-millisecond latency, Max PIOPS: 256,000 with an IOPS:GiB ratio of 1,000:1. **Supports EBS Multi-attach**
+     - st1 (HDD): Low cost HDD volume designed for frequently accessed, throughput-intensive workloads
+     - sc1 (HDD): Lowest cost HDD volume designed for less frequently accessed workloads
+       - use case(HDD): Cannot be a boot volume.
+125 GiB to 16 TiB. st1: Max throughput 500 MiB/s – max IOPS 500, Big Data, Data Warehouses, Log Processing. sc1: Max throughput 250 MiB/s – max IOPS 250, Scenarios where lowest cost is important
+   - EBS Volumes are characterized in Size | Throughput | IOPS (I/O Ops Per Sec)
+   - **Only gp2/gp3 and io1/io2 can be used as boot volumes**
+ - EBS Multi-Attach – io1/io2 family
+   - Attach the same EBS volume to multiple EC2 instances in the same AZ
+   - Each instance has full read & write permissions to the high-performance volume
+   - Up to 16 EC2 Instances at a time
+   - Use case: Achieve higher application availability in clustered Linux applications (ex: Teradata).
+Applications must manage concurrent write operations
+   - Must use a file system that’s cluster-aware (not XFS, EXT4, etc…)
+ - EBS Encryption
+   - Encryption and decryption are handled transparently (you have nothing to do)
+   - Encryption has a minimal impact on latency
+   - EBS Encryption leverages keys from KMS (AES-256)
+   - **Copying an unencrypted snapshot allows encryption**
+   -  encrypted EBS volume: data at rest, data in flight , snapshots, volumes from snapshots are all encrypted
+   -  Snapshots of encrypted volumes are encrypted
+ - Encryption: encrypt an unencrypted EBS volume: create a snapshot from an unencrypted EBS, then using **copy** operation to encrypt the snapshot, then create an EBS from the snapshot.
+ - Amazon EFS – Elastic File System
+   - Managed NFS (network file system) that can be mounted on many EC2
+   - EFS works with EC2 instances in multi-AZ
+   - Highly available, scalable, expensive (3x gp2), pay per use
+   - Use cases: content management, web serving, data sharing, Wordpress
+   - Uses NFSv4.1 protocol, and use security group to control access to EFS
+   - **Compatible with Linux based AMI (not Windows)**
+   - Encryption at rest using KMS
+   - POSIX file system (~Linux) that has a standard file API
+   - File system scales automatically, pay-per-use, no capacity planning!
+ - EFS – Performance & Storage Classes
+   - EFS Scale: 1000s of concurrent NFS clients, 10 GB+ /s throughput, Grow to Petabyte-scale network file system, automatically
+   - Performance Mode (set at EFS creation time): General Purpose (default)--web server, CMS,etc...
+Max I/O--big data, media processing
+   - Throughput Mode: Bursting , Provisioned(regardless size), Elastic
+   - Storage Tiers (lifecycle management feature– move file after N days): Standard, Infrequent access (EFS-IA)
+   - Availability and durability: Standard--multi-AZ, One Zone -- could save 90% cost
 ## High Availability and Scalability
 ## RDS Aurora and ElastiCache
 ## Route53